About Crab Apple Chapel

 Barend sourced the windows and doors from a demolished Dutch Reformed Church in Pietermaritzburg.
 He built the chapel himself.
 At a later stage he decide to expand the chapel and added the apps with it’s large feature windows allowing in the warm glowing sun and letting the natural surrounds of forests and farmlands form a glorious backdrop.

-The chapel seats up to 170 on church pews.
+The chapel seats up to 138 people on church pews.
 There are fully stocked ablution facilities and onsite parking with attendants.
 It is well signposted and electricity is supplied.
 It is 20 kms from Howick.
 Your own pastor will be welcomed as Crab Apple Chapel is multi-denominational.

 As Crab Apple endeavours to preserve the area's natural beauty, please feel free to release any nature friendly substances on exiting the chapel such as petals, bubbles, butterflies or birds but please avoid anything that will need to be cleared away or could harm the environment.
 As the chapel is situated at the end of a 3 km dirt road should the Dargle experience very heavy rainfall, which happens rarely during the months of January and February, the road may become adventuresome.